appium-boneyard/tutorial/index.md

 #### What is Appium?

 Appium enables automating iOS and Android apps using Selenium.
-See the following iPhone demo video:

-<iframe width="854" height="510" src="//www.youtube.com/embed/eKhuF_4KzYo" frameborder="0" allowfullscreen></iframe>